georgemarian98/home-server/README.md

 git clone --recursive https://github.com/georgemarian98/home-server.git
 ```

+Don't forget to set the variables in .env file.

 # TODO:
 - [ ] Torrent (jellyseerr, sonarr, radaar, overseer, lidarr, transmission, etc)
 - [ ] In the movie backlog app, make sure that the current user is shown correctly in the select list